LinusHenze/Fugu/README.md

 # Fugu
 Fugu is the first open source jailbreak tool based on the checkm8 exploit.

-__UPDATE:__ NewTerm and other Apps that do not rely on tweak injection should work now.
-__UPDATE2:__ Experimental MobileSubstrate support has been added.
-Tested with Bloard and PreferenceLoader.
+__UPDATE:__ Fugu will now install Sileo, SSH and Substitute automatically!
+Put your iDevice into DFU mode, run `Fugu iStrap`, unlock your iDevice and follow the on-screen prompts.
 __IMPORTANT:__ This jailbreak is currently in development and only meant to be used by developers.
-While it is possible to install Sileo (or Cydia), most tweaks (and probably other stuff) won't work.
-Additionally, although the root filesystem is mounted read/write, __rebooting into non-jailbroken mode will reset the root filesystem back to stock!__
+Although the root filesystem is mounted read/write, __rebooting into non-jailbroken mode will reset the root filesystem back to stock!__ (i.e. Remove Sileo and your Tweaks)

+# WARNING
+**!!!
+ONLY DOWNLOAD FUGU FROM [https://github.com/LinusHenze/Fugu](https://github.com/LinusHenze/Fugu) AS IT IS VERY EASY TO CREATE A VERSION OF FUGU THAT CONTAINS MALWARE !!!**

 # Supported Devices
-Currently, the iPad Pro (2017) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.3.1).
+Currently, the iPad Pro (2017) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.4).

 # Building
 _Note that you can also download a precompiled version from the releases tab._